 1. See how it fits into many campaigns and initiatives.

 A tagline will appear in many different campaigns and many different pieces of material.
 It will be surrounded by other messaging that clarifies it for different purposes.
 It always needs to fit into the campaign of the moment and provide a consistent recognizable element.
 So, if you’re trying to figure out whether a tagline is right, see how it stands alone, and then how it works within other messaging frameworks.

 Not a specific one — in fact, the broader and more aspirational, the better.
 What’s the highest purpose your brand or company aims to achieve?
 For example, Revlon’s Live Boldly tagline doesn’t just promise that your makeup will be bold (though it also does that); it encourages a brave, unconstrained life — whatever that means to each individual consumer.

 Some of the best taglines aren’t statements but rather suggestions framed in the form of questions.
 “Got Milk?” is a great example of this.
 At face value, it asks what you’ve got at home in the fridge, but in the context of an advertising campaign, it was used to suggest a myriad of scenarios for milk to make things taste better or to supply nourishment and fuel.

 4. Go for immediate impact.

-Would it be visible and recognizable on a sleeve in a crowd — or a MMA fight ring?
-On a bumper sticker?
+Would it be visible and recognizable on a sleeve in a crowd or on a bumper sticker?
 In a conversation where someone said it ironically?
 That’s what you want to go for with a tagline, because those are ideally some of the places it would show up — and your ultimate goal in creating it would be that people hear it and immediately, subconsciously associate it with a brand.

 5. Think of a great exit.

-Catchy slogans and taglines we love for products:
+Catchy brand slogans and taglines we love for products:

 1. “The Strength to Take on Tough Messes” — Brawny